Are you replacing equipment on your air conditioning and heating system in Houston? If so, you’ll need the HVAC work permitted and inspected.

 Now, there are exceptions to every rule.
 In this case, you do not need a permit if you don’t live in the City of Houston.
-The easiest way to check this is by going here to find out if you live in unincorporated harris county or within the city limits.
+The easiest way to check this is by going to the Hays County Appraisal District website to find out if you live in unincorporated Harris County or within the city limits.

 Why are mechanical HVAC permits required by the City of Houston?